Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Next, locate the date that the video was uploaded and the length of the video.

-Type the full date in Month Day, Year format, followed by a period, and then the format, which is YouTube video.
-Type a comma, and then the length of the video.
-End with a period.
+Type the full date in Month Day, Year format, followed by a period, and then YouTube.
+Type a comma, and then the length of the video, using the abbreviations min. for minutes and sec. for seconds.

 Bibliography Example: